Retief of the CDT: Information about this great science fiction series and two fan fiction short stories

 Magnan smiled.
 "You have good insights on diplomatic work.
 Maybe you should consider a career change."

 "It's a seductive offer.
-I've an uncle who's a con man and another who sells used spaceships.
+I have one relative who's a con man and another who sells used spaceships.
 A familial tendency toward cheating might be helpful."

 "Probably safer in the long run."